au-research/raido/api-svc/docker/ecs/readme.md

 * to see logs from the container
   * `docker logs sto-test-raido`
-* to hit the verison url
+* to hit the version url
   * `curl localhost:8042/v2/public/version`